dirk-bester/ChangeXCodeShortcuts/README.md

 * Or keep your improvements to yourself!
 Whatevs.
 Just mutter "My Precioussss ..." while you are at it
 * Maybe it should be a plugin or something instead.
 This was my least resistance effort.

 * It could read a custom file that you edit and automatically apply it.
-But I am too lazy to do XML wrangling in Swift eright now.
+But I am too lazy to do XML wrangling in Swift right now.
 This may change now that I am doing my first reapply cycle after an update.
 * It could go add the keybindings you like in the different file that tracks keybindings.
 I am certainly too lazy to have done more than investigate what and where.